 There are many aspects to sustainability, so it can feel overwhelming to make changes.
 By keeping these tips in mind, you can make the best choices for yourself, animals, and the planet.

 Look for vegan and cruelty free brands

 Many companies still test on animals despite the fact that there are better alternatives available.
-In order to see this horrendous practice come to an end, we have to stop supporting these businesses.
-To see what products are cruelty free, you can look for the pink or leaping bunny symbol, or do a quick web search.
+In order to see this awful practice come to an end, we have to stop supporting these businesses.
+To see what products are cruelty-free, you can look for the pink or leaping bunny symbol, or do a quick web search.

 Avoid plastic packaging

 Plastic has become so saturated in our society, that many of us don’t even think about it when shopping.
-Try to find products available in paper, tin, or glass packaging at your local grocery store, or see whats available for refill at zero waste shops if there is one in your area.
+Try to find products available in paper, tin, or glass packaging at your local grocery store, or see what’s available for refill at zero waste shops in your area.

 Use what you already have

 Finish the items you already have at home before purchasing special products and containers.
 Save all of your food jars once you’re finished and reuse them for storage at home or for carrying your toiletries.
 Finish up the shampoo and other hygiene items in your medicine cabinet, and keep using your plastic items as long as possible before recycling.
 This is the most sustainable thing you can do in any aspect of your life.